JoseSunoj/Diss22-IaC/terraform/README.md

     terraform plan
     terraform apply

-More details can be found when openning the main folder.
+More details are there in the 'main' folder.